-I adopted Charlie not long before I started The Green Hub, which means sustainability wasn’t really a thought in my day-to-day.
+I adopted Charlie not long before I started The Green Hub, which means sustainability wasn’t exactly top of mind when it came to pet parenting.

-As soon as we picked her up from the RSPCA, we popped down to the local pet store and brought a tonne of plastic disposable toys, beds and coats she grew out of in a few months (we had no idea she would grow so big) and a bunch of stuff she really didn’t need.
+Not long after we brought her home from the RSPCA, we did what most new dog owners do — popped down to the local pet store and came home with a heap of plastic toys, disposable beds, and coats she grew out of in months (we had no idea she’d get so big).
+Plus a bunch of stuff she didn’t really need.

 What is Frontier Pets Dog Food?